fimathias/esphome-PlantMonitor/README.md

 # esphome-PlantMonitor

-Files needed for creating a wifi-connected soil moiture sensor within the esphone framework.
+Files needed for creating a wifi-connected soil moiture sensor within the esphome framework.
 3D file and yaml config supplied.